MarwanOsa1/InSilicoPrimerValidation/README.md

 ## 📜 Citation
 If you use this repo, please cite:
 **Mousa, N., Osama, M., Talkhan, H. et al. A Novel Quadriplex Reverse Transcription PCR Assay for Robust SARS-CoV-2 Diagnosis and Variant Detection: Experimental Optimization for Enhanced Sensitivity and Specificity.
-J Anal Chem 80, 1471–1482 (2025). https://doi.org/10.1134/S1061934825700704****M. Osama Hashem et al., Journal of Analytical Chemistry, 2025**
+J Anal Chem 80, 1471–1482 (2025). https://doi.org/10.1134/S1061934825700704**

 ---